A Guide to Non-Deductible IRA Contributions

 For the tax year 2018, if you're covered by a retirement plan at work and filing as single or head of household making $62,000 or less, you're eligible to take the full deduction.
 But if you're filing as married filing jointly or as a qualified widow(er) and you make $99,000 or less, you're eligible for the full deduction.
 If you're married filing jointly and your spouse is covered by a workplace plan, but you're not, you can deduct the full amount if you make $184,000 or less.

 Deductions are phased out from there as income rises.
-If you're married filing separately, you're subject to more stringent income rules, although if you're separated and have lived apart for the entire year, you're treated as single by the IRS for these limits.
+If you're married filing separately, you're subject to more stringent income rules, although if you're separated and have lived apart for the entire year, you're treated as a single-payer by the IRS for these limits.

 On the other hand, if neither you nor your spouse is eligible to participate in a workplace retirement plan, you may make deductible IRA contributions as long as you (or your spouse) have earned income, regardless of the amount.